BirgerM/RedHat-Training/ex447/notes.md

         lab-web03:
 ```

+Limit the hosts the playbook is run against:
 ```console
 -l 'SUBSET', --limit 'SUBSET'
           further limit selected hosts to an additional pattern
 ```

 Example:
 This will target all hosts that begin with lab:
 ```console
   [birger@tower]$ ansible-playbook delegation.yaml -i sputnik/hosts -l 'lab*'
 ```

+Set remote user:
 ```
 -u 'REMOTE_USER', --user 'REMOTE_USER'
           connect as this user (default=None)